Last updated May 15th, 2023.

 However, every state has different regulations, so it’s worth consulting a lawyer before attempting to buy property in Malaysia as a foreigner.

-If you’re looking at long-term appreciation prospects, buying property on the island of Penang is an option since there’s a scarcity of land.
+If you’re looking at long-term appreciation prospects, owning real estate in Penang is an option since there’s a scarcity of land here.

-According to the IMF, the Malaysia’s economy is the sixth largest in Southeast Asia.
+According to the IMF, the Malaysia’s economy is the fifth largest in Southeast Asia.
 Its labour productivity is considerably more developed than in adjacent countries, such as Thailand, Indonesia, the Philippines, and Vietnam.

 Malaysia is primarily a fast-growing export-oriented economy, with a developing middle class and growing population.
 Furthermore, Malaysia has been on the receiving end of the capital flight from the Middle East.